warronbebster/mayor_game/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 Ready to run in production?
-Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).
+[Check Phoenixt deployment guides](https://hexdocs.pm/phoenix/deployment.html).

 ## Learn more